-2. Compile the C file hello\world.c with the following command:
+2. Compile the C file hello_world.c with the following command:

 '''

-armclang --target=aarch64-arm-none-eabi -c hello_world.c
+armclang --target=aarch64-arm-none-eabi -march=armv8-a -c hello_world.c

 '''

 The -c option tells the compiler to perform the compilation step only.
-The --target=aarch64-armnone-eabi option tells the compiler to target the AArch64 state of the ARMv8-A architecture.
+The -march=armv8-a option tells the compiler to target the ARMv8-A architecture, and --target=aarch64-arm-none-eabitargets AArch64 state.

-The compiler creates an object file hello\world.o
+The compiler creates an object file hello_world.o